Harvest Calculator

 How accurate are the harvest date estimates?

-The estimates are based on average days-to-maturity data adjusted for current Dayboro temperatures.
-In practice, they're a solid starting point rather than an exact prediction.
-Soil quality, watering consistency, pest pressure, and the specific variety you're growing all affect the actual harvest date.
-The "expected" date assumes average conditions; the "earliest" and "latest" dates bracket the likely range.
-Most Dayboro gardeners find the actual harvest falls somewhere within that window.
+The estimates come from average days to maturity data adjusted for the current temperature on my station.
+In practice I've found they are a solid starting point rather than an exact prediction.
+Your soil, your watering, the pest pressure in your patch, and the specific variety you picked all shift the actual harvest date.
+The "expected" date assumes average conditions.
+The "earliest" and "latest" dates bracket the likely range.
+My own harvests usually fall somewhere inside that window, give or take a week.

 Why does the calculator say my crop will take longer in winter?

-Plants grow based on accumulated heat, not calendar days.
-In Dayboro's cooler months (May–August), warm-season crops like tomatoes, beans, and capsicum grow significantly slower because temperatures are below their optimal range.
-The calculator's growth rate adjustment reflects this reality.
-Cool-season crops like broccoli, lettuce, and peas actually grow faster in winter because they're in their preferred temperature range.
+Because plants grow by accumulated heat, not by calendar days.
+In Dayboro's cooler months (May through August), warm season crops like tomatoes, beans, and capsicum grow a lot slower.
+My station temperatures sit below the crop's ideal range.
+The calculator just reflects what I've measured in my own beds.
+Cool season crops like broccoli, lettuce, and peas actually grow faster in winter because they are finally in their preferred range.

 What does the "growth factor" mean?

 The growth factor is a multiplier from 0.3 to 1.2 that adjusts the textbook harvest timeline.
-A factor of 1.0 means the crop is growing at normal speed (temperature is within optimal range).
+1.0 means the crop is growing at normal speed (the temperature sits inside the ideal range).
 Below 1.0 means growth is slower than expected.
-Above 1.0 means conditions are ideal and the crop may mature slightly faster than the seed packet suggests.
-The factor is calculated from the current temperature relative to each crop's optimal range.
+Above 1.0 means conditions are ideal and the crop may mature slightly faster than the seed packet promised.
+The factor is calculated from the current temperature on my station relative to each crop's own ideal range.

 Can I use this for crops not in the list?

-The calculator includes 28 common vegetables and herbs suitable for the Dayboro region.
-If your crop isn't listed, find a similar one with comparable temperature preferences and days to maturity.
-For example, most chilli varieties behave similarly to capsicum, and rocket (arugula) is comparable to lettuce but slightly faster.
-The growth rate adjustment will still be useful even if the exact days-to-maturity figure isn't perfect.
+The calculator covers 28 common vegetables and herbs I've grown here myself.
+If your crop is not listed, find a similar one with comparable temperature preferences and days to maturity.
+Most chilli varieties behave like capsicum.
+Rocket is comparable to lettuce but a bit faster.
+The growth rate adjustment will still be useful even if the exact days to maturity figure is not perfect for your specific variety.

 Methodology

-For each crop, the current temperature from the Dayboro weather station is compared to the crop's optimal growing range:
+For each crop, the current temperature from my Dayboro station is compared to the crop's ideal growing range:

-• If the temperature is within the optimal range: growth factor = 1.0
+• If the temperature sits inside the ideal range: growth factor = 1.0

-The textbook midpoint of the days-to-maturity range is divided by the growth factor to produce the adjusted estimate: adjustedDays = baseDays / growthFactor.
-A growth factor of 0.5 (cold conditions) effectively doubles the expected time, while a factor of 1.2 (ideal conditions) shortens it by about 17%.
+The textbook midpoint of the days to maturity range is divided by the growth factor to produce the adjusted estimate: adjustedDays = baseDays / growthFactor.
+A growth factor of 0.5 (cold conditions) effectively doubles the expected time.
+A factor of 1.2 (ideal conditions) shortens it by about 17%.

-Current temperature is fetched from /weatherdata/weather-current.json, which is updated every 5 minutes from the Dayboro weather station (Ecowitt GW2000 + WS90, 130m elevation).
-Crop data (days to maturity, optimal temperature ranges, germination periods) is drawn from multiple horticultural references and calibrated against local Dayboro growing experience.
+The current temperature is fetched from /weatherdata/weather-current.json, which I update every 5 minutes from my Dayboro station (Ecowitt GW2000 + WS90, 130m elevation).
+Crop data (days to maturity, ideal temperature ranges, germination periods) is drawn from multiple horticultural references and calibrated against what I've actually measured here.

 Secret Link